 Note that Eliot’s point is that a mysterious power, a river, once worshipped and propitiated by ancient civilizations later becomes only the engineering problem for the STEM field.
 How do I cross it?
 How do I manipulate it?
 How do I own it?
 How do I silence it?
 For Eliot, of course, the river stands for something deeper than just the flowing body of water.
 Rather, it includes the conditions of life in which we find ourselves.
 We are made of water; water surrounds us by the oceans.
 The river and water represent our creaturehood, by which I mean, the fact that we are made and belong to an order which comes before man and into which man is invited to find his place.
 Eliot, then, neatly sums up what I think is the foundational point of all five major world religions.
 For Jews and Muslims and Christians, law is very important.
 There are behaviors prescribed to him, and his opinion about these things is not requested, because he is a creature made for an order.
 In Hinduism and Bhuddism, there is a different emphasis, on awakening to the nature of illusion.
 That is, beneath the ordinary thoughts and desires of your life lies a truer and deeper reality to which you must ultimately conform.
 But in both Eastern and Western religions, whether the emphasis is on law or awakening from illusion, there is a recognition that there is a world and an order to which you, as a creature, must correspond.
 Now, we can pretend that there is no such order, but according to Eliot and the major religions you can’t just make up your own life, and you can’t just do what is you want to do.
 I think the humanities, like some old prophet from the desert, remind us of our creaturehood.
 The Promethean Paradigm, though, only tells us about our creative powers, and thus, at the very least, we should keep the humanities around as a kind of canary in the mineshaft, so that we don’t forget what we have chosen to ignore.

-Books on the topic of this essay may be found in The Imaginative Conservative Bookstore.
 This essay was originally delivered as an address to the Cardinal Society at the University of Arkansas, Fayetteville.